Skip to main content

 Disable functions completely

-import AbstractController from '@adaptivestone/framework/modules/AbstractController.js';
+import AbstractController from "@adaptivestone/framework/modules/AbstractController.js";

 class Auth extends AbstractController {}